News and Forthcoming Events

 Crafternoon

-All crafters and none crafters welcome.
+New to Immanuel, all crafters and none crafters welcome.

 Every Wednesday 12-2pm during term time.